run2bizdocs/documentation/en-us/docs/faq.md

     The permissions on the folder must be read and write to the user that JBoss uses.

 !!!
-Question "When does data synchronization occur with LDAP?"
+Question "When does the data synchronization occurs with LDAP?"

     The system synchronizes the credential data of its users with LDAP in three different situations:

     1. On application activation, usually in sequence to the product version update procedure;
     2. When the user logs in (access to the system with its login and password), then the system automatically checks the user's authentication and permission;
-    3. In the LDAP Configuration menu option, when the user clicks its 'Synchronize' link.
+    3. In the LDAP Configuration menu option, when the user clicks on the 'Synchronize' link.

 !!!
-Question "When is removed the data from the Logdata table?"
+Question "When it is removed the data from the Logdata table?"

     The backup routine of the LogData table removes the data from the table and saves it to a file, that is, the table becomes clean after processing.